krzhang/how-to-really-learn-math/how-to-really-learn-math.md

 - Pick a random theorem from the book that seems relevant.
 Try to prove it.
 - Pick an old homework problem.
 Try to solve it.
 The best problems to solve are those where you got help from somewhere else.
 Now you can ask yourself the painful but good question "Did I actually understand, or did I just copy someone else?"
 (Yes, I did this exercise and learned a lot about myself.)
 - Look up problems on the internet.
 There are many other courses out there with the same subject.
 Many of them have solutions.
+- Ask an LLM to give you problems.
+This is one of the best ways to actually use LLMs.
+Then solve the problems (don't ask the LLM to solve it for you).
 - (For advanced students) Wonder about something, like "hmm, are there more surjections than injections?" and solve your own problem.
 For beginner/intermediate students this is not that helpful, because you won't really know if your solution is right.
 For advanced students who have confidence checking their own solutions though, this is a great strength builder.

 Important: I'm **not** saying it is bad to want to do more problems (especially if you are advanced) and you are **always** welcome to ask.
 My point is that the "Pokemon collector" mindset of trying to collect more problems and "secret sources" is probably not going to help you **if you aren't using what you already have**.